pzelmanski/pzelmanski.github.io/_posts/2020-5-3-2-async-tests.md

 categories: "FSharp F#"
 ---

-I was trying to write an async test for an async result type, but every time I ran tests I got this horrible message telling me nothing about what's wrong.
+I was trying to write an async test for an async result type, but every time I ran tests I got this horrible message `Last runner error: An existing connection to remote test runner was forcibly closed by the test runner.`

 First, here's a result message after just running a test:
 ```